MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 In the *aro* directory, we placed two deployment files. *db-secret.xml* is used to create [Secrets](https://docs.openshift.com/container-platform/4.6/nodes/pods/nodes-pods-secrets.html) with DB connection credentials.
 The file *openlibertyapplication.yaml* is used to deploy the application image.

-In the *docker* directory, we placed four Dockerfiles. *Dockerfile-local* is used for local debugging, and *Dockerfile* is used to build the image for an Azure Red Hat OpenShift deployment.
-These two files work with Open Liberty. *Dockerfile-wlp-local* and *Dockerfile-wlp* are also used for local debugging and to build the image for an Azure Red Hat OpenShift deployment respectively, but instead work with WebSphere Liberty.
+In the root directory, we placed two Dockerfiles. *Dockerfile* and *Dockerfile-wlp* are used for local debugging and to build the image for an Azure Red Hat OpenShift deployment, working with Open Liberty and WebSphere Liberty respectively.

 In the *liberty/config* directory, the *server.xml* is used to configure the DB connection for the Open Liberty and WebSphere Liberty cluster.